The SQL ORDER BY

 Here,

-- The SQL command first selects last_name and age fields from the Customers table if their country is not UK.
+- The SQL command first selects the last_name and age fields from the Customers table if their country is not UK.

 - Then, the selected records are sorted in descending order by their last_name.

-clause, while using the WHERE
+Note: When using the WHERE

 clause with ORDER BY